Central Mississippi Turtle Rescue

 The slider (Trachemys ssp.) is the most common turtle in the pet trade.
 Many people purchase them on impulse or find them as hatchlings and take them home to be pets, not realizing how big they'll get or how much maintenance they'll need.

-Here at CMTR, we field anywhere from 4 to 6 calls each week from people who have one and have now found themselves in a position to no longer care for it.
+Here at CMTR, we field anywhere from 4 to 6 calls each week from people who have one and have now found themselves unable to care for it.
 As much as we would truly love to take them all in, we simply don't have the space.
 If we took in every single unwanted slider, we'd have no room for the hundreds of other turtles that are hurt or sick and need our help.
 So, sadly, we have to say no to sliders.

 So what should you do if you need to find a home for a slider?
-Well, the first thing you shouldn't do is waste any time calling around to other rescues, aquariums, or zoos.
-We're unaware of any in the entire U.S. that will take them.
+We're unaware of any rescues, zoos, or in the entire U.S. that will take them.
 (If you know of one that I don't, PLEASE correct us and let us know.)
 We've gotten calls from as far away as Michigan, from folks looking for someone - anyone - to take their slider.
 A better plan is to try to find a private adopter.
 You can list your turtle for adoption (NO money changing hands, must be completely free) on Facebook, Craigslist, or Petfinder.
+(We're happy to help with that...see above.)
 Or you could look into different ways of making your current situation better so that you can keep your turtle.
+(We're happy to help with that too.)

 In the end, the best option is to never get a pet unless you're willing to go the long haul with it.
 Turtles can live 30-100 years in captivity depending on species, and "once a pet, always a pet".
 So before you bring another life into your home, please make sure you can adequately care for it, for its entire life.
 If you can't make that commitment, then a turtle may not be the right pet for you.